 First, let us go over what each roofing system entails.

 Screw-down metal roofing is a metal roof held together with screws that hold the roof in place.
 Screw-down metal roofs use many individual metal screws to secure rigid metal roof panels to a structure.
 It is the most basic metal roofing system.
-You can find screw-down metal roofs installed in garages, barns, and any space that isn’t heated.
+You can find screw-down metal roofs usually installed in garages, barns, and commercial buildings.

 The installation process is quick and easy, not requiring any specialized contractors.
 Installation only requires a simple fastened to the frame with screws.
 Because it’s so basic and easy to install, it is one of the cheapest metal roofing options out there.

-Standing seam metal roofs are not fastened by screws but are interlocked or hooked onto one another piece of panel.
-The standing seams are between 12 to 24 inches apart depending on the panel type and the type of aesthetic you prefer.
+Standing seam metal roofs are not fastened by screws, but rather, are interlocked, or hooked, onto one another with each panel.
+The standing seams are between 12 to 24 inches wide depending on the panel type and the type of aesthetic you prefer.

 Let’s compare the two!